Syntax

 class A {int x = y;}

 is structurally well formed according to the official syntax of the Java language!
 The compilation unit consists of a type declaration that is a class declaration whose body consists of a field declaration with a type, a name, and an initializing expression which is an identifier.
 But we know this program is not legal, since the identifier y has not been declared.
-What’s going on?
-The same goes for this C program, which has multiple problems despite being “structurally well-formed” according to the C grammar:
+It’s not only Java that has grammars overspecifying things: this C program has multiple problems despite being well-formed according to the C grammar:

 /*